 KUSC broadcast at night only for its ﬁrst couple of years airing classical music and live concerts from Bovard and Hancock Auditorium (which we referred to as Studio A. Studio B, FYI was upstairs from the lobby of the auditorium across the projection room from the transmitter and was the announce booth and news studio.
 The United Press Teletype shared the area with the toilet behind the projection room.)

-Just before I joined in 1948, the station went on the air on Saturdays in the mornings and afternoons.
-I became the program director for Saturday morning and afternoon from 9 to 6 p.m. for four years through 1952.
+Before I joined in 1948, the station went on the air on Saturdays in the morning and afternoons.
+I became program director for Saturday morning and afternoon from 9 to 6 for four years through 1952.
 I was also an announcer and disk jockey and kept the station logs.
-I was employed by the Hancock Foundation, which owned the license for the station.
+I was employed by the Hancock Foundation, which owned the station license.
 I don’t remember when, but the station went on the air weekdays during this period.